U.S. News Rankings

 |Ranking score and category|

 United States Naval Academy is a public institution that was founded in 1845.
-It has a total undergraduate enrollment of 4,576, its setting is city, and the campus size is 338 acres.
+It has a total undergraduate enrollment of 4,536, its setting is urban, and the campus size is 338 acres.
 It utilizes a semester-based academic calendar.
-United States Naval Academy's ranking in the 2013 edition of Best Colleges is National Liberal Arts Colleges, 14.
+United States Naval Academy's ranking in the 2014 edition of Best Colleges is National Liberal Arts Colleges, 12.
 Its in-state tuition and fees are $0 (2012-13); out-of-state tuition and fees are $0 (2012-13).

 The United States Naval Academy is located in Annapolis, Md., at the intersection of the Severn River and Chesapeake Bay, approximately 33 miles east of Washington, D.C.
 It is the second oldest of the five federal service academies.
 Students, known as midshipmen, are officers in training and their tuition is fully funded by the U.S. Navy in return for an active-duty service obligation after graduation.
 The Navy has NCAA Division I intercollegiate varsity sports and competes primarily in the Patriot League.
-Navy is known for its longstanding football rivalry with Army.
+Navy is known for its long-standing football rivalry with Army.
 Midshipmen must meet certain physical education requirements during all four years in order to graduate.
-The school offers more than 90 extracurricular activities for midshipmen, from the chess club to the triathlon club, among others.
+The school offers more than 70 extracurricular activities for midshipmen, from the debate team to the scuba club, among others.
 All midshipmen live in Bancroft Hall, a huge dormitory complex, and receive a monthly stipend.

 The United States Naval Academy graduates earn a Bachelor in Science degree and go on to serve in the U.S. Navy or Marine Corps.
 Applicants must both apply directly to the academy and receive a nomination, usually from a congressional representative.
 A traditional event on campus is the Ring Dance, when Second Class Midshipmen receive their class rings.
 Notable alumni include former U.S. President Jimmy Carter; astronaut Alan Shepard, the first American in space; U.S. Senator John McCain; NASA Administrator Charles Bolden; and former presidential candidate Ross Perot.